-–by Sam Darling, Family Law Attorney
+–by Sam Darling, Family Law Attorney in WA

 Question: What is the difference between legal separation and divorce in Washington State?
 Answer: Contrary to a common misconception, legal separation is NOT a probationary version of divorce.
 Rather, legal separation and divorce are nearly identical under Washington law, with the same legal process, relief, and finality.